oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-02-rcmmndd-45-non-existing-license-identifier.md

 ### Non-Existing License Identifier

 It MUST be tested that all license identifier and exceptions used exist.
-This SHALL be tested for the SPDX license list and Aboutcode`s "ScanCode LicenseDB".
+This SHALL be tested for the SPDX license list and Aboutcode's "ScanCode LicenseDB".
 The test MAY be skipped for other license inventoring entities.

 The relevant path for this test is: